BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >Sans caffeine so must be due
 >À la frange d'Aubrée, surtout

-*Untitled couplets* -- Octobre 2023
+*Untitled couples* -- Octobre 2023

 >Bound up inside, a voice he wimpers on,
 >"Bring back the soft of touch that long has gone..."